Skip to Content

 It’s been our go-to of all white cake recipes for over 10 years.
 I’ll never use a vanilla cake mix again.
 Here are a few ways we’ve adapted it over the years:

-Ways to adapt this delicious vanilla cake
+Ways to adapt this delicious Vanilla Strawberry Cake

 Toasted Coconut